mhmdilfaj/mhmdilfaj.github.io/_posts/2022-04-21-sample-post.md

 </figure>

 ## Quotes
-> Words can be like X-rays, if you use them properly—they’ll go through anything.
-You read and you’re pierced.
+> "Words can be like X-rays, if you use them properly—they’ll go through anything.
+You read and you’re pierced."

 ## Quotes with citation
 <figure>
   <blockquote cite="https://www.huxley.net/bnw/four.html">
     <p>Words can be like X-rays, if you use them properly—they’ll go through anything.
 You read and you’re pierced.</p>
   </blockquote>
-  <figcaption class="figure-caption">—Aldous Huxley, <cite><a href="https://www.huxley.net/bnw/four.html">Brave New World</a></cite></figcaption>
+  <figcaption class="figure-caption">Aldous Huxley, <cite><a href="https://www.huxley.net/bnw/four.html">Brave New World</a></cite></figcaption>
 </figure>

 ## Tables